The Yoga Sutras in Plain English without Commentary or Elaboration

 Short Commentary on the Plain Language Translation

-The reader is hereby warned that this interpretation of the Yoga Sutras is not the standardized, politically correct, sycophantic, and academically institutionalized version of the Yoga Sutras; however, this translation may be more relevant and true to Sri Patanjali's original intent, as a practicing yogi.
-In authoritarian centralized cultures, where intuition, creativity, and innovation are stifled, and the correct answers are determined by centralized authoritarian institutional watchdogs, the innate joy of learning often becomes supplanted by the fear of not knowing, appearing incorrect, stupid, ostracized, or “out of step”.
+The reader is hereby warned that this interpretation of the Yoga Sutras is not the standardized, politically correct, systemized, common, nor an academically institutionalized version of the Yoga Sutras; however, this translation may be more relevant and truer to Sri Patanjali's original intent, if we assume that Patanjali was a practicing yogi.
+In authoritarian centralized cultures, where intuition, creativity, and innovation are stifled, and the correct answers are determined by centralized authoritarian institutional standards, the innate joy of learning often becomes supplanted by the fear of non-approval, non-recognition, appearing incorrect, not knowing, being labeled stupid, ostracized, or “out of step”.

-If the above are not simply intellectual ideas that you may agree with, but resonate strongly within you so that this is the way you live without disruption; then, you do not need to read the Yoga Sutra commentaries that are presented here.
-Otherwise, please see the Sutra by Sutra translation and commentary for further details.
+Thus, if the reader wishes to become conversant with the academic and "approved" standardized interpretation of the Yoga Sutras, then they are well advised to go elsewhere.
+However, if one desires to learn the depths of non-sanitized yoga, then this guidebook is offered freely.
+Please see the Sutra-by-Sutra translation and commentary for further details as one's personal practice may beckon.
 Some may say that complicated details are necessary, but that is not the case in yoga.
-In fact over-elaboration, logical fallacies, and blind belief are too common in the authoritarian institutionalized interpretations.
-Although god is NOT in the details, the detailed commentaries accompanying the full translation were written to support the above plain-language interpretation, which is direct and to the point.
+In fact, overelaboration, logical fallacies, and blind belief are too common in the authoritarian institutionalized interpretations.
+Although "god" is NOT in the details, the detailed commentaries accompanying the full translation were written to the *point* but will be found to innocently contradict the academic/orthodox view.

 Preface